skip to content

 Unlawful threats

-Under section 19 of the Criminal Law Consolidation Act 1935 (SA), it is an offence to make an unlawful threat to kill or harm a person.
+Under section 19 of the Criminal Law Consolidation Act 1935 (SA), it is an offence to threaten to kill or harm a person.
 This includes threats made over the phone or via the internet.

-A person may be found guilty if it can be proved that they threatened, without lawful excuse, to kill, endanger the life of, or harm, another person, intending to arouse a fear that the threat would be carried out (or with reckless indifference as to whether such a fear would be aroused).
+A person may be found guilty if it can be proved that they threatened, without lawful excuse, to kill, endanger the life of, or harm, another person, intending to create a fear that the threat would be carried out (or with reckless indifference as to whether such a fear would be created).

 Stalking

-It is also an offence, under section 19AA, to stalk a person.
-This can include giving, sending, transmitting or publishing offensive material via a phone or the internet, or any other acts that could reasonably be expected to cause the other person apprehension or fear.
-In some instances the police may informally caution a person against stalking even if there is not enough evidence to charge them.
+It is an offence, under section 19AA, to stalk a person.
+This can include giving, sending, transmitting or publishing offensive material via a phone or the internet, or any other acts that could reasonably be expected to cause the other person fear.
+In some cases the police may informally caution a person against stalking even if there is not enough evidence to charge them.

-Under section 26C of the Summary Offences Act 1953 (SA), it is an offence to distribute an invasive image of someone without their consent, even if the image was initially taken with the agreement of the person depicted.
+Under section 26C of the Summary Offences Act 1953 (SA), it is an offence to distribute an invasive image of someone knowing or having reason to believe they do not consent.
+Under section 26DA, it is also an offence to threaten to distribute an invasive image.

 An invasive image is a moving or still image of a person who is engaged in a private act (for example, a sexual act) or in a state of undress such that the person’s breasts or bare genital or anal region is visible.
 It can include an image that has been digitally altered.

-Depending on the circumstances, other offences, such as humiliating or degrading filming, indecent filming, blackmail, or child exploitation material offences, may also be relevant and open to consideration by police.
+Depending on the circumstances, police may also consider other offences such as humiliating or degrading filming, indecent filming, blackmail, or child exploitation material offences.

 Call SA Police on 131 444 for non-urgent assistance.